 The Essay Scholarship Contest sponsored by our law office has been in existence since 2014 and has evolved since then from a yearly contest with one winner to a bi-annual contest with three winners per contest.
-Currently we award $10,000. in combined prizes per year to six deserving contestants.
+Currently, we award $13,000. in combined prizes per year to six deserving contestants.
 A look back at some of the winning essays can give current contestants inspiration and ideas for their own essays.
 We have also posted the essays and photos of the winners to give encouragement to potential contestants to enter our contest.
-The goal of the scholarship is to challenge and to get the best ideas from students about how our society should deal with current issues of debt relief in terms of laws and policies that are effective, practical, fair and just.
+The goal of the scholarship is to challenge and to get the best ideas from students about how our society should deal with current issues of debt relief in terms of laws and policies that are effective, practical, fair, and just.

 This essay focuses on the Homestead Exemption under Federal Bankruptcy Law which incorporates both the Federal Homestead Exemption and each state’s separate and distinct laws as to the Homestead Exemption.